 Focus & Skills

-A new awareness of the great outdoors
+A new awareness and curiosity of the great outdoors

 An appreciation for art and hand crafts